xiamx/lemma/README.md

 [![license](https://img.shields.io/github/license/xiamx/lemma.svg)](https://github.com/xiamx/lemma/blob/master/LICENSE)

-A Morphological Parser (Analyser) / Lemmatizer writen in Elixir.
+A Morphological Parser (Analyser) / Lemmatizer written in Elixir.
 It is implemented using a textbook classic method relying in an abstraction called [Finite State Transducer](https://github.com/xiamx/gen_fst).

 **What are morphological parsing and lemmatization?**